Fantasim/minibtc/README.md

 # cryptoStarter

-This is called crypto starter, because I wanted to understand the whole blockchain technical ecosystem until its infinite detail.
-The best way for that ? create a crypto currency like the big ones, from scratch.
+Called crypto starter bc I wanted to figure out the whole blockchain technical ecosystem in its tiny details.
+The best way to make it happen ? building a complete working crypto from scratch.

 - Wallet
 - P2P Server